First, industrial marketers must understand that not all leads are created equal — and the industrial buyer's journey is actually pretty complicated.

 - Opportunities: Once SQLs are ready for serious negotiations, they are termed Opportunities.
 Opportunities land squarely in the Purchase Stage and establish regular contact with your sales personnel.

 A lot goes into being a buyer.
 Along the way, they encounter challenges and goals — each one an opportunity for you to make their lives easier.
-Understanding where each of these buyers are in their buying journey will help you provide the right type of content at each stage, keeping you top-of-mind and more likely to win their business.
+Understanding where each of these buyers is in their buying journey will help you provide the right type of content at each stage, keeping you top-of-mind and more likely to win their business.

 MQLs Vs. SQLs